-Listen closely to this episode and learn first-hand about Ben’s journey, the things he learned, and his recommendations that might help you in your premed and medical school journey.
+Tune in to hear about Ben’s journey to medical school, the things he learned, and his recommendations that might help you in your premed and medical school journey.
 It’s all about taking that first step!

 - Joining the navy after graduation and becoming a nuclear power instructor